What Are The Dos and Don’ts For First-Time Homebuyers?

 If you have run your credit history and you are not pleased with what you see, don’t despair.
 It doesn’t automatically mean that there is no way out.
 Lenders have different mortgage solutions for different applicants, so talk to a mortgage broker to see what options you’ve got.
 You may also work on reducing your credit card debt or saving up for a down payment before you apply.

 ❌ Home Hunting Before Getting Pre-Approved

 Looking at homes is far more exciting than dealing with the mortgage application, but a mortgage pre-approval in black and white should be your basis for all other actions.
 You’ll know your price range and only look for homes you can afford.
 Plus, sellers will see you as a serious buyer and you’ll be able to put down a (conditional) offer right away if a home grows on you.

 ✅ Picking The Right Amortization Period

 Even if choosing a shorter amortization period sounds tempting and would save in interest, it’s not always feasible.
-Becoming house poor because your mortgage drains your income doesn’t make much sense.
+Becoming house-poor because your mortgage drains your income doesn’t make much sense.
 A 25-year amortization period is where many start, but if you can afford a 20% down payment you may opt for 30 years.
 The monthly payments will be lower, and if you work towards paying it off sooner by making extra payments here and then, you can pay it off sooner.

 ❌ Not Thinking About Closing Costs

-Closing costs usually come about to 1.5% of the purchase price, which means it’s a lot of money, but at least, the lender will make you aware of it in advance.
+Closing costs usually come about to 1.5% to 2.0% of the purchase price, which means it’s a lot of money, but at least, the lender will make you aware of it in advance.
 They usually include a home inspection, legal fees, property and land transfer taxes, property insurance and moving costs.

-The best you can do is consult a real estate agent who will work with you together to find the right home and payment options for you.
+The best you can do is consult a real estate agent who will work with you to find the right home and payment options for you.
 If you want to know which mortgage programs are available, click here.